 7. Does it Include an Image?

 You should have at least one image on your blog post and that should contain your keyword in its alt tag.
-This is something you can add on all the major blogging platforms, such as WordPress and Squarespace.
+This is something you can add to all the major blogging platforms, such as WordPress and Squarespace.
 It simply means that the image has a chance of cropping up in a search for that term, offering more chances to gain users onto your site.

 8. Have You Added a Meta Description?